ton-community/ton-docs/docs/v3/guidelines/dapps/apis-sdks/ton-http-apis.md

-# TON HTTP-Based APIs
+# TON HTTP-based APIs

-There are different ways to connect to the TON Blockchain:
+There are different ways to connect to TON Blockchain:
 1. **RPC data provider or another API** - You must rely on its stability and security.
 2. ADNL connection - Connect to a [liteserver](/v3/guidelines/nodes/running-nodes/liteserver-node).
 While it may be inaccessible at times, it cannot provide false data due to library-implemented validation.
 3. Tonlib binary - Also connects to a liteserver, so it shares the same advantages and limitations.
 However, your application includes a dynamically loaded library compiled externally.